AlanyTan/nestjs-template/README.md

 So, it is recommended for you to decide what POSTGRES_DATABASE name you want to use and udpate your .env file, so that your local db uses the same database config as when it is deployed.
 Although in theory, this should not be a problem, it's good development hygiene.

 It will then create a dockerized postgres container named `postgres_local` if it does not exist and create run & test databases for this server in that postgres container.

+_Note_, the `npm run test:service` script will actually invoke this script to set up postgres instance for the service-level testing.

 ### Logging